-Warning: Beware, this chapter is not well tested, please report any issue; images are missing
+Avvertimento: Beware, this chapter is not well tested, please report any issue; images are missing

-Note: This lesson shows another example of the batch processing interface, but this time using a model instead of a built-in algorithm
+Nota: This lesson shows another example of the batch processing interface, but this time using a model instead of a built-in algorithm docs/training_manual/processing/img/batch_modeler/dialog.png

-Models are just like any other algorithm, and they can be used in the batch processing interface.
+Model are just like any other algorithm, and they can be used in the batch processing interface.
 To demonstrate that, here is a brief example that we can do using our already well-known hydrological model.